junwatu/recipe-nutritional-analysis/blog/README.md

 ## Conclusion

-This is a simple prototype for nutritional analysis of the food recipe.
-You can make many improvements such as building a mobile client and building better REST API features.
+This is a simple prototype for analyzing the nutritional content of a food recipe.
+It can be further improved by creating a mobile client and enhancing the features of the REST API.